 There are no specific regulations for this asset class.
 As per the current income tax system, rent received from the CRE property is taxed as income from other sources under the applicable tax slab.

-Home loan taken to buy a house property qualifies for tax exemptions under Section 24 and Section 80C of the Income Tax Act.
+A home loan taken to buy a house property qualifies for tax exemptions under Section 24 and Section 80C of the Income Tax Act.
 NRI investors can get benefits under the Double Taxation Avoidance Agreement (DTAA) signed with the country of their current residence.

 The business model of fractional ownership in commercial real estate is a relatively new concept.
 However, the trusteeship company/ LLP within which the SPV operates falls under the ‘Registrar of Companies (RoC)’ under the Ministry of Corporate Affairs.
-The investment portal where these services are offered needs to obtain a licence from the Real Estate Regulatory Authority (RERA).
+The investment portal where these services are offered needs to obtain a license from the Real Estate Regulatory Authority (RERA).

-How to exits
+How to Exit